 In more complicated terms, soda ash, or sodium carbonate, is an inorganic compound that takes the form of an odorless, white, water-soluble powder or salt.
 Also called washing soda, sodium trioxocarbonate, and soda crystals, soda ash was once extracted from the ashes of plants.
 The sodium-rich soil the plants were growing in helped produce this helpful salt that created minimally alkaline solutions in water.

 Because sodium carbonate is soluble, it can be used to remove both temporary and permanent hardness in water.
 Soda ash can remove calcium carbonate and magnesium carbonate, softening the water by essentially eliminating dissolved magnesium and calcium.

-Soda ash can be purchased at almost any pool supply store as well as online retailers that carry pH-balancing chemicals.
+Soda ash can be purchased at almost any pool supply store and online retailers carrying pH-balancing chemicals.

 I recently had to make a stop at Leslie’s pool supply store and snapped a photo of their popular soda ash product that you can use.

 You can also find soda ash on Amazon and other online retailers (Leslie’s has an online store too).

 If you want to order online, In The Swim makes a reliable pH increaser (a fancy name for soda ash).

 Reasons to Use Soda Ash in Your Pool